eliegkassouf/jobsite360distribution/README.md

 ### MacOS/Windows 💻🖥
 Launching the application this way without the web browser allows JobSite360 to run on it's own.
 Windows 7+ App includes it's own built Chrome Runtime Engine.
 MacOS uses the native WebView which is already decent.

+**Why?**
+-JobSite360 Application can run on many platforms because it's built using Angular V14.
+- Once compiled for **production** it can be deployed virtually anywhere.

 # How To Install/Access?

 ## Mobile 📱